 Professor Lloyd Strickland of Manchester Metropolitan University in Great Britain has discovered a remarkable bit of manuscript by none other than the mathematician and philosopher Gottfried Wilhelm Leibniz.
-It shows a fascinating glimpse at how Leibniz, more than 230_z years ago, was analyzing the properties of dozenal base.
-This manuscript has never been published before, but Professor Strickland thought of us and graciously offered the Bulletin first dibs at making it public.
+It shows a fascinating glimpse at how Leibniz, more than 230_z years ago, was analyzing the properties of the duodecimal base-and doing so, of course, in Latin, per the custom of scientists of that era.
+This historically interesting manuscript has never been published before, but Professor Strickland thought of us, and graciously offered to give the Bulletin first dibs at bringing it to light.

-Our own Professor Jay Schiffman, DSA Treasurer, offers another of his mathematical morsels, analyzing magic squares, including magic squares containing primes, in both decimal and dozenal base.
+Our own Professor Jay Schiffman, DSA Treasurer, offers another of his mathematical morsels, using both decimal and dozenal base to analyze third-order magic squares, including magic squares containing primes.